cicerocamargo/Swift4ObjCProgrammers/README.md

 ## Optionals

-From Apple's reference: *in Objective-C, `nil` is a pointer to a non-existant object.
-In Swift `nil` is not a pointer – it is the absence of a value of a certain type.*
+In Swift variables (not constants) can be of type `T` or `T?`.
+The first one implies that the variable always have a value whereas in the second one the variable can have no value set. *No value* is exactly what `nil` means in Swift, as we can see in Apple's reference: *in Objective-C, `nil` is a pointer to a non-existant object.
+In Swift `nil` is not a pointer – it is the absence of a value of a certain type.*.

-Here is a [good article](https://medium.com/swift-programming/facets-of-swift-part-1-optionals-b8ba5b0051a2) about optionals.
+What does all this mean?
+We know exactly when we'll receive (or potencially not receive) a value in the arguments of a method or from the return of a method.
+[This article](https://medium.com/swift-programming/facets-of-swift-part-1-optionals-b8ba5b0051a2) gives a good example of how good this is, let's fastly analyze it.
+Consider the following method signature in Objective-C:

+    - (NSInteger)indexOfItem:(Item *)item;

+Looking to this code we notice that nothing prevents us to send a nil pointer as argument, although there can be an assert to check if the parameter is nil, what would crash the app in this case.
+We also don't know exactly what will be returned if `item` is not found (`NSNotFound` which is defined as `NSIntegerMax`?
+Or `NSIntegerMin`?
+Or `-1`?).
+Now look to this method signature in Swift:

+    func indexOfItem(item: Item) -> Int?

+We know exactly what's happening here. `item` must always have a value and if we try to pass as argument a value of type `Item?` we get an error at compile time.
+We also notice that this method can return "no value", i.e., `nil`, meaning that `item` is not present.

+#### Optional unwrapping and `if let`

 ## `Int` as `Bool`